lisalindqvist95/proj5_frontend/README.md

 This project is built using React JS components which breaks up the code inte different elements that can be used across the site in a variety of applications so that the same code does not have to be duplicated several times.
 It also helps with developing since you can updtae individual components indepentendly.
 The re-use of components across the site also offers a better user experience since it provides a consistency.

-This project reuses the user avatar, navbar menu, dropdown menu, loading spinner and "not found" message across all parts of the site.
+This project reuses the user avatar, navbar menu, dropdown menu and "not found" message across all parts of the site.

 ## Deployment
 This project was depolyed via Heroku from the GitHub repository.
 See the steps taken below: